 Generations of gardeners have been told that digging is the best way to prepare soil for planting – but that’s a myth, according to revolutionary grower Charles Dowding and his no dig gardening method.
 Discover what no dig gardening is with his expert advice

-The no-dig method of gardening, dishes out big promises.
+The no dig method of gardening, dishes out big promises.
 Less digging, less weeding, higher yields and healthier vegetables.
 The success lies in maintaining the quality and structure of the soil, by regularly mulching the top layer to leave lower layers undisturbed, which allows beneficial organisms and fungi to flourish.

-How no-dig reduces weeds
+How no dig gardening reduces weeds

 Perennial weeds can be weakened and sometimes eliminated by mulching to exclude all light, most effective in the growing season.
 I find that two applications of cardboard for ten weeks each will (say starting in March) kills all annual weeds, creeping buttercup, nearly all dandelions and all grasses except for couch, which needs either another four to six weeks cover or careful extraction with a trowel.
 Mulching with compost as well helps to bring any remaining perennial roots up closer to the surface, easier to pull or extract, although bindweed needs persistent removal to weaken its far reaching roots.

 - Instead of disturbing soil by digging, add organic matter to its surface, to encourage the organisms that contribute to soil structure and fertility.

 - Impoverished and thin soils draw major benefit from thick mulches (10cm-15cm) of well-rotted organic matter.
 This improves moisture retention and reduces weeding.

 - Have organic matter on the surface for most of the year, to protect and enrich soil.